Electrical Wiring Issues

 • Electrical inspections – Finding signs your house has faulty wiring.

-• Wiring upgrades – Fixing bad wiring and damaged wiring.
+• Wiring upgrades – Fixing bad electrical wiring and damaged wiring by addressing loose or damaged wiring.

-• Panel replacements – Modernizing electrical panels and fuse box systems.
+• Panel replacements – Modernizing electrical panels and fuse box systems, including installing modern GFCIs and circuit interrupters.

-• Emergency repairs – Restoring power after electrical malfunctions cause outages.
+• Emergency repairs – Restoring power after electrical malfunctions cause outages, often after a circuit breaker trips.

 With Cruz Electric, your home’s electrical system stays strong, reliable, and safe.